Are you already thinking about high school for your college-bound middle-schooler?

-But, what if you don’t have 1-2 years to plan for a school change?
-I’ve worked with parents who were considering changing high school for their teen for other reasons, like:
+What if you don’t have 1-2 years to plan for a school change?

 - Disapproval of curriculum at current school

 - Marital separation or divorce

 Personally, I’ve had to choose different schools for my children for curriculum/testing, safety concerns, social reasons, and relocations.
 Each time has been different because each grade level is different.
 Also, my children are quite different from each other.

 Regardless of the time parents have to make all the necessary decisions about high school, this one decision (which school your teen attends) is important enough that parents must know their options.

 These are some of the critical decisions parents will have to make when they’re choosing the right high school for their child:

 Again, given the different personalities of my own children, they have attended day, boarding, and public schools.
 Plus, I homeschooled… yikes!